jpmcb/prow-github-actions/docs/commands.md

 ## OWNERS

 A simplified version of [Prow's OWNERS](https://go.k8s.io/owners) file is supported.
 When an OWNERS file is present at the root of the repository, it is used to authorize the /lgtm and /approve commands.
-The prow action requires that the repository has already been cloned into the working directory.
-See an [example][owners-example] of how to clone the repository before running the Prow action.
+See an [example][owners-example] using an OWNERS file.

 The `reviewers` role grants access to the /lgtm command and the approvers role grants access to the /approve command.